seemasm20-source/networking-labs/03-dns-portfolio/project-2-troubleshooting/dns-service-down.md

 Root cause

-DNS server (Configured Server IP) became unreachable.
-All DNS queries timed out and entire office affected.
+The configured DNS server became unreachable, causing all DNS queries to time out and preventing users across the office from resolving hostnames.

 Resolution

-Confirmed DNS server unreachable via ping.
-Applied temp public DNS (8.8.8.8).
-Escalated to Tier 2 with full diagnostic details.
-DNS restored — reverted to internal DNS.
-Verified

-across multiple machines.
+Confirmed the configured DNS server was unreachable.
+Applied a temporary public DNS server (8.8.8.8) as a workaround (where permitted).
+Escalated the incident to Tier 2 with complete diagnostic details.
+After the internal DNS service was restored, reverted clients to the organization's DNS server and verified successful DNS resolution across multiple client machines.